Los Metálicos: Oro II

 Ismael Hernández Islas, one of the younger Hernández brothers began his professional wrestling career in 1992, working under a mask, using the name "Excalibur".
 When his older brother retired Hernández Islas took over the ring name "Oro", becoming "Oro II" (despite being the third to use the name).
 Oro II would work on a regular basis for CMLL, even participating in the 2006 Reyes del Aire ("Kings of the Air") tournament, but he did not win.
 On March 5, 2011, Oro II was featured in the main event of the Festival Mundial de Lucha Libre (World Wrestling Festival) in a Luchas de Apuetas, mask vs. mask match against Fantasma de la Ópera (The Phantom of the Opera).
 Fantasma cheated to defeat Oro II, forcing him to unmask and reveal his real name.
 Oro II challenged Fantasma de la Ópera to a rematch, which Fantasma accepted only for Oro II to pin him unmasking Fantasma as well.

 Plata II

 Plata II took over after his older brother retired, but did little of note, working sporadically over the years.
 It is unclear if he has worked under another ring identity.

 Bronce II

 The wrestler that originally wrestled as "Bronce" abandoned the character, and later became known as Black Warrior.
 With the original Bronce gone, EMLL gave the ring character to a nephew of the Hernández brothers to keep the Los Metálicos group going.
 Following the death of the original Oro, Los Metálicos stopped working as a regular team, with Bronce II only occasionally working under that ring name.

+Los Calaveras Jr.

+Brother tag team Calavera Jr. I & Calavera Jr. II from CMLL (debuting in 2023) are members of the family.
+Their grandfather is Hermano Calavera II, making Los Metalicos their uncles.